HectorGBoissier/CSC8566_IOT_Fall2022/RaspberryPi_Setup/RPI_OS_Setup.md

 2.Configure DietPi

 Now you will configure the boot image files that were flashed to the SD card.
 Copy dietpi.txt and dietpi-wifi.txt to a temporary directory so you can edit them safely.
 Make sure to save an additional copy if case you need to retrieve the originals.
-- Edit *dietpi-wifi.txt* by typing your router's SSID and password between the '' marks in the following variables:
+- Edit *dietpi-wifi.txt* by typing your router's SSID and password as shown in the following variables.
+Do not delete the '' punctuation marks.

       ```
       aWIFI_SSID[0]='Your router's SSID'
       aWIFI_KEY[0]='The ssid password'
       ```

-- Edit dietpi.txt to change the configuration to the following values:
+- Edit *dietpi.txt* to change the configuration to the following values:

       ```
       AUTO_SETUP_LOCALE=en_US.UTF-8